John-Joe O'Toole: Burton Albion

 O'Toole signed for League One club Burton Albion on 21 May 2019 on a two-year contract after rejecting the offer of a new contract with Northampton.
-He scored his first goal for Burton in a 4-3 defeat to Wigan Athletic on 29 December 2020.
+He scored his first goal for Burton in a 4–3 defeat to Wigan Athletic on 29 December 2020.

 On 12 May 2021 it was announced that he would be one of 12 players leaving Burton at the end of the season.

 Mansfield Town

-On 23 October 2021, O’Toole signed for League Two side Mansfield Town on a contract until January 2022.
+On 23 October 2021, O'Toole signed for League Two side Mansfield Town on a contract until January 2022.

+AFC Wimbledon

+On 1 February 2024, O'Toole joined League Two side AFC Wimbledon on loan until the end of the 2023–24 season.

+On 18 June 2024, O'Toole agreed to return to AFC Wimbledon on a permanent basis upon the expiration of his contract with Mansfield Town.

 International career

-O'Toole qualifies for the Republic of Ireland through his grandparents, who were born in Mayo.
+O'Toole qualifies for the Republic of Ireland through his grandparents, who were born in County Mayo.
 He made his under-21 debut in a 1–0 away loss to Montenegro on 23 November 2007.
 Four days later he came on as an 83rd-minute substitute against Bulgaria and scored with a header in the 93rd minute, securing a 1–0 win.
 His third appearance came against England on 5 February 2008, a 3–0 defeat in which he played the entire game.